Dylan Moore Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.75).
+- The Athletics have a 5.72 team ERA that ranks last across all league pitching staffs.

-- The Athletics surrender the fifth-most home runs in baseball (182 total, 1.4 per game).
+- The Athletics give up the fifth-most home runs in baseball (182 total, 1.4 per game).

+- Neal (1-0) makes the start for the Athletics, his second of the season.

-- The left-hander last appeared on Friday against the Chicago White Sox, when he went five innings, allowing five earned runs while giving up eight hits.
+- His last time out was on Friday against the Chicago White Sox, when the righty threw five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.